shashwatpathak98/Movie-Search-App/README.md

 This is a simple movie rating app built with React and Material-UI.
 It fetches movie data from an API and displays it in a list.
 Each movie has a rating displayed using the Material-UI Rating component.

+## Try it Live

+You can try the application live at [https://movie-search-xnop47kkm-shashwatpathak98s-projects.vercel.app/](https://movie-search-xnop47kkm-shashwatpathak98s-projects.vercel.app/)

 ## Features

 - Fetches movie data from an API